For more information about the Women’s Club or Newcomers, or to contact any of the officers, please send e-mail to one of the following:

 While living on the East Coast, I was involved with many activities at our church, at Ft.
 Detrick and at our sons' schools.
 I love helping others and I guess that is why I enjoy delivering Meals on Wheels for the TAMU Women’s Club.
 My former employment also allowed me to help others.
 I worked for IMA World Health as an International Accountant.
 IMA is a faith based world health nonprofit organization, with the mission to build healthier communities by collaborating with key partners to serve vulnerable people around the world.
 The countries that I managed were Tanzania and South Sudan, Africa.

-The interest groups such as the Gourmet Dinner Club and the Social Justice Group keep me motivated and busy learning new things and helping others.
+The interest groups such as the Couples Gourmet and the Community Outreach and Social Justice keep me motivated and busy learning new things and helping others.
 They also help me hone my gardening and cooking skills.
 I also serve as chair for the TAMU Women’s Club Scholarship Committee.
 TAMU Women’s Club currently are funding 5 scholarships to students from the Bryan College Station area with the plan to raise additional funds to fund a sixth scholarship or increase the funding to the current scholarships.
 If you are interested in helping on this committee please give me a call.

 I am currently on the Friends of the Library Board for the Bryan College Station Libraries and also serve as Secretary.
 My husband and I attend St. Thomas Episcopal Church in College Station.
 If you are new to TAMU, join the Women’s Club; it is a great way to meet others who are associated with TAMU!